Incline Skate Park

 Incline Village Skate Park is available for group rentals for Incline Village and Crystal Bay residents and the general public.
 View details on the Group Rentals page.

-The Incline Village Parks & Recreation Department hosts Summer Youth Skateboarding Camps led by Village Skate School directors Cedar Gateley and Clayton Green.
-Skaters of all abilities will improve their skills and have fun in these camp programs.
-View details on the Youth Skateboarding Camps page.
+The Incline Village Parks & Recreation Department hosts youth skateboarding camps and clinics led by Village Skate School directors Cedar Gateley and Clayton Green.
+Skaters of all abilities will improve their skills and have fun in these programs offered during the summer and fall.